 App HPT (High Priority Task) has the highest priority

 App MPT (Medium Priority Task) has a medium priority

 App LPT (Low Priority Task) has the lowest priority

 Priority Inversion Caused when Using a Semaphore to Share a Resource

 1 - The LPT is the only task that is ready-to-run, so it gets the CPU and acquires asemaphore to gain access to a shared resource.

-2 - To simulate the occurrence of a priority inversion, the LPT makes the HPT ready-to-run, and, thus, the RTOS context switches to the HPT.
+2 - To simulate the occurrence of a priority inversion, the LPT makes the HPT ready-to-run, and, therefore, the RTOS context switches to the HPT.

 3 - The HPT makes the MPT ready-to-run but keeps executing because the HPT still has a higher priority.